Optimal Pure Differentially Private Sparse Histograms in Deterministic Linear Time: Introduction

 \section{Introduction}

 Differential privacy is a rigorous mathematical framework for protecting individual data in statistical analyses.
-It ensures that algorithms produce similar output distributions on neighboring datasets—those differing in a single individual's data—making it difficult to infer whether any particular individual is included in the input.
+It ensures that algorithms produce similar output distributions on neighboring datasets---those differing in a single individual's data---making it difficult to infer whether any particular individual is included in the input.
 This strong privacy guarantee has made differential privacy widely adopted in both theory and practice.

 We focus on one of the most fundamental tasks in differential privacy: histogram publishing.
 In this setting, there are $n$ participants, each holding an element drawn from the domain $[d] = \IntSet{1}{d}$.
 The histogram, $\hist \in \IntSet{0}{n}^d$, is a vector where $\hist[i]$ equals the number of times element $i$ appears among the participants.
-The goal is to published a privatized version $\noisyhist$ that well approximates $\hist$ while protecting individual participant's data.
+The goal is to publish a differentially private version $\noisyhist$ that well approximates $\hist$ while protecting individual participant's data.

 One of the earliest and simplest solutions for privatizing a histogram $\hist$ is the Laplace mechanism \citep{DworkMNS06}, which adds independent, continuous Laplace noise to each entry of $\hist$.
 This approach achieves various asymptotically optimal error guarantees \citep{HardtT10, BeimelBKN14}.
 However, implementing the mechanism presents subtle challenges, as it assumes operations on real numbers and requires operating on all entries of $\hist$.
 The former can introduce potential privacy vulnerabilities, while the latter may incur prohibitive computational costs, which we elaborate on below.